Hi! I'm

 Photograph of Dhruv Agarwal

-I am a PhD student at Cornell University and a Student Researcher at Google.
-I'm advised by Aditya Vashistha.
-My research is supported by the Quad Fellowship and the Cornell University Fellowship.
-Previously, I was a Research Fellow at Microsoft Research.
+I am a PhD student in Computer Science at Cornell University advised by Aditya Vashistha.
+Previously, I was a Research Fellow at Microsoft Research and a Student Researcher at Google DeepMind.

 Research Interests